Arrow-right Camera

 Ethridge said that former WSU athletic director Pat Chun, who left Pullman to take the helm of in-state rival University of Washington, painted the picture of how successful WSU women’s basketball could be.

 “Believe me, our resources were 12 out of 12.
 We were 12th out of 12, you know, compared to everybody else in the league, but you don’t have to be first in the league in resources.
 You don’t have to be the first in facilities.
 You have to be first in people,” Ethridge said.
-“And I thought that (Chun) was an example of hiring great people and giving us the support that we needed, you know, and being okay with being who we are.
+“And I thought that (Chun) was an example of hiring great people and giving us the support that we needed, you know, and being OK with being who we are.

 “We don’t have to apologize for being Washington State and living in Pullman.
 I love this place.
 I love the kinds of athletes we can attract here.
 And I think (Chun’s) vision was something really appealing to me.”

-Ethridge said new AD Anne McCoy, who has worked for WSU for over 20 years, fits that ‘people first’ mold perfectly.
+Ethridge said new AD Anne McCoy, who has worked for WSU for over 20 years, fits that “people first” mold perfectly.

 Moving on from a legend